robin-raymond/zax.io/warnings-errors.md

 * `output-failure`
     * an attempt to generate output or copy an asset to the output failed
     * name=`$file$` - the file name that could not be created or updated
+* `explicit-lease-cannot-receive-last`
+    * an attempt to call an explicitly by reference or by pointer `lease` qualified value with a `last` qualified value
+* `explicit-copy-cannot-receive-move`
+    * an attempt to call an explicit by-value `copy` with a `move` qualified value

 ### Forcing the compiler to issue a warning